Know-Nothing Riots in United States politics: Philadelphia 1844

 The Philadelphia nativist riots took place on May 6—8 and July 6—7, 1844, in Philadelphia, and the adjacent suburbs of Kensington and Southwark.
 The riots were a result of rising anti-Catholic sentiment at the growing population of Irish Catholic immigrants.
 The state government brought in over a thousand militia—they confronted the nativist mobs and killed or wounded hundreds of anti-Catholic rioters.

 In the five months leading to the riots, nativist groups had been spreading a false rumor that Catholics were trying to remove the Bible from public schools.
 A nativist rally in Kensington erupted in violence on May 6 and started a deadly riot that would result in the destruction of two Catholic churches and numerous other buildings.
 Riots erupted again in July after it was discovered that St. Philip Neri's Catholic Church in Southwark had armed itself for protection.
 Fierce fighting broke out between the nativists and the soldiers sent to protect the church, resulting in numerous deaths and injuries.
 Two of the 13 Catholic churches were burned.
 The Catholic Church sued the city and won some money for repairs.
 Civic leaders deplored the nativist attacks.
 Nationally, the riots helped fuel criticism of the nativist movement, despite denials of responsibility from nativist groups.
 The riots exposed deficiencies in law enforcement in Philadelphia and the surrounding districts, influencing various reforms in local police departments and the eventual consolidation of the city in 1854.

 St. Louis 1854

-In August 1854 a major election riot exploded in St. Louis, Missouri, a city of 95,000 population.
+In August 1854, a major election riot exploded in St. Louis, Missouri, a city with a population of 95,000.
 It was caused by the escalation of tensions between Irish Catholic Democrats and the anti-immigrant Know-Nothing movement.
 Violence came when Know-Nothing activists brought a local judge to the polls and he rejected Irishmen who could not prove their citizenship.
 Fighting broke out across the inner city, and ended only when 500 armed state militia took control.
 Ten men were killed and 33 wounded; 93 buildings were damaged by arson.
 The episode reflected multiple forces at work, including rapid immigration from Europe, the success of local Irish politicians, the nationwide nativist movement, the policies of Democratic Mayor John How, and the bitterly fought contest for House of Representatives between Whig Luther Martin Kennett and Democrat Thomas Hart Benton.